 The congregation voted to request a Vicar, starting with the 1986-87 school year.
 Vicar Mark Luecke was installed August 31, 1986, followed by Vicar Bruce Jackson on August 9, 1987.
 The Vicars assisted Pastor Rehwaldt in his pastoral duties as well as assuming some teaching responsibilities.
 In 1988, the congregation decided to call a second full time pastor to serve as Director of Outreach, and Pastor Dean Clausing was installed July 9, 1989 and continued in that position through December 1999 when he accepted a call to serve at Trinity Lutheran Church, Pine Bluff, Arkansas.

 In August 1988, Fred Aufdembrink was installed as the Director of Christian Education and continued in this position until October 1, 1990.
 While the congregation sought a replacement, Ellen Jank was asked to work part time to take responsibility for the Sunday School Program during the vacancy.
-On July 9, 1991 Vicki Fisher was installed as the new Director of Christian Education and is still in that position.
+On July 9, 1991 Vicki Fisher was installed as the new Director of Christian Education.

 Throughout the history of Faith Lutheran Church, the educational programs have continued to be an important aspect of the congregation’s ministry.
 As both church membership and participation in the education programs increased over the years, both church and classroom space became problematic and in 1988 the church began to focus on another Venture of Faith– that of a building project.
 Ultimately building plans were finalized and a Building Fund Drive started in 1993.
 Groundbreaking for the new addition was held April 10, 1994 and the work was accomplished with a loan from the Lutheran Church Extension Fund, the work of the laborers for Christ, and the many volunteer hours from congregational members.
 The new addition added much needed classrooms and consolidated the church offices as well as providing elevator access to all levels, additional seating in the Nave, and expanded gathering space.